-The more important point is how well a new tram system in Bath will attract trips from cars, and so reduce traffic (volumes, congestion and pollution) (Croydon trams reduced car traffic by 20%), and will that be enough to cover both the operating costs, and retire/depreciate the capital investment.
+The more important point is how well a new tram system in Bath will attract trips from cars (-Croydon trams reduced car traffic by 20%), and so reduce traffic (volumes, congestion and pollution) and will that be enough to cover both the operating costs, and retire/depreciate the capital investment?
 This will be the crux of a Feasibility Study.
-Fortunately travel behaviour of a population is known and can be deduced for trip transfer to tram, for a wide range of competitive choice scenarios, including travel cost, journey time, convenience etc.
+Fortunately travel behaviour of a population is known and trip transfer to tram can be deduced, for a wide range of competitive choice scenarios, including travel cost, journey time, convenience etc.

 Prof. Lewis Lesley BSc, AKC, PhD, CEng, FRSA, MICE, FCIT, MTPS.